 Dealing with a mold problem isn’t as easy and safe as you’d think.
 Before you make any contact with mold species, don’t forget to wear proper clothing like long pants and shirts with long sleeves.

-If you’re using bleach to kill mold, we recommend using old clothes because the application may cause splattering that often leads to permanent stains.
+When using bleach to get rid of mold, I recommend wearing old clothes.
+From my experience, there’s often some splattering during the application, which can result in stubborn, permanent stains.
 You should also wear protective gear , like an air mask and safety goggles.

 And because you’ll be handling surface mold, you must wear rubber gloves to avoid direct skin contact.
 When cleaning the affected area, it’s best to take the wood outside or do the process in a well-ventilated space to prevent mold spores from spreading.